Big Miracle

 Big Miracle, originally known as Everybody Loves Whales, is a 2012 comedy-drama film directed by Ken Kwapis.
 It stars Drew Barrymore and John Krasinski.
 The film is based on Tom Rose's 1989 book Big Miracle (originally titled Freeing the Whales), which covers Operation Breakthrough, the 1988 international effort to rescue gray whales trapped in ice near Point Barrow, Alaska.

+Big Miracle was released in the United States on February 3, 2012, and in the United Kingdom on February 10 by Universal Pictures.
+The film received generally positive reviews from critics and grossed $24.7 million on a $40 million budget.

 Plot

 In small town Alaska 1988, Adam Carlson, a news reporter, recruits his ex-girlfriend Rachel – a Greenpeace volunteer – on a campaign to save three gray whales trapped by rapidly forming ice in the Arctic Circle.
 Adam names the father Fred, the mother Wilma, and the infant Bamm-Bamm.

 Drawn into the collaborative rescue work are several normally hostile factions: Inupiat whale hunters, a Greenpeace environmental activist, an oil executive, ambitious news reporters, the National Guard, the American president and politicians on the state, national, and international levels.
 Also joining in the effort are two entrepreneurs from Minnesota, who provide de-icing machines to help keep the hole open.

 Finally an enormous Soviet ice-breaker ship arrives to remove the last barrier before the whales die.
 The ship's first attempt leaves only a dent.
 The ice is finally broken and Fred and Wilma escape the ice.
 Bamm-Bamm dies from injuries and does not surface again.

 The epilogue, narrated by Nathan, reveals that McGraw used his new reputation to uphold a contract to clean up the Exxon Valdez oil spill, Karl and Dean's de-icers made them local celebrities, Scott and Kelly were married, Jill worked her way up to a national news network, Greenpeace membership became more prominent, Adam confesses his love for Rachel and she returns his affections and they share a kiss, Adam got to stay being a news anchor, and both Nathan and Malik became closer to one another, and Nathan recalls about the hole in which the whales were first found and quotes, "It kept getting bigger and bigger, until it let the whole world in."